Property Tax Protection Program

 FBCAD – Percent Parcels Protested

-32.91% of all Fort Bend County taxpayers protested in 2023, a truly staggering number.
-Indeed, only Travis County and their 37.88% were able to top it.
-The statewide average for Texas is 13.57%, showing how serious the situation is in Fort Bend County.
+29.66% of all Fort Bend taxpayers protested in 2024, a truly staggering number.
+This was slightly down for the record of 32.92% set in 2023.
+The statewide average for Texas is 12.90%, showing how serious the situation is in the county.
 Back in 2014, only 18.75% of taxpayers regularly protested, while 32.76% of residents protested in 2022.
-The percentage that appeal their taxes has gone up every year and will continue to do so.
+The percentage that appeal their taxes has gone up every year with the exception of 2024.

 Protests by Property Type Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.